 - Legal separation, in which the spouses are living apart from each other as in other forms of separation, but a court has ruled on how certain responsibilities–such as childcare, and maintenance of the marital home–will be divided.

 If any of this seems overwhelming at all, then know that you aren’t alone.
-The best advice that any legal professional could ever give one of his or her clients is that you should always keep your best interests in mind.
+The advice that any legal professional could ever give one of his or her clients is that you should always keep your interests in mind.
 Should you have any doubts that you will not be able to represent yourself well in your legal separation or divorce case, then know that it is imperative for you to contact a good attorney.

 The state of New York allows individuals some options to change their status after a marriage that doesn’t necessarily have to end in a divorce.
 Legal separation, when spouses chose to end their cohabitation, differs from common divorces in a few way.
 The main difference is in their marriage status; under legal separation the individual parties are considered to be no longer together but remain legally married.

 Entering into a separation agreement means either spouse must agree to a contract that stipulates their respective obligations in terms of spousal support, individual rights to property, and their rights to visitation and child custody.
 These are legally binding terms spouses agree upon, and they may be subjected to legal recourse should they fail to meet their obligations.
 This is something that could complicate divorce proceedings should a spouse(s) decide to seek a traditional divorce in the future.